George Rawdon (MP)

 George Rawdon (9 January 1761 – 25 April 1800) was a British politician who served as member of parliament for Lincoln from 1796 to 1800.

 Personal life

-Rawdon was born as the third son of John Rawdon, 1st Earl of Moira.
+Rawdon was born as the third son of John Rawdon, 1st Earl of Moira and Elizabeth Rawdon, Countess of Moira.

+Military Career

+He followed his older brothers Francis Rawdon-Hastings, 1st Marquess of Hastings and John Theophilus Rawdon into the British Army, joining the 9th Regiment of Foot as an ensign in 1776.
+He became a lieutenant later that year, and appears on General John Burgoyne's list of officers at the surrender of Saratoga in 1777.
+In 1778, he was appointed a captain in the 63rd Regiment of Foot.